afritzler/kube-universe/README.md

 make docker-build
 ```
 # Acknowledgements
-Garden universe is using [3d-force-graph](https://github.com/vasturiano/3d-force-graph) for rendering.
+Kube universe is using [3d-force-graph](https://github.com/vasturiano/3d-force-graph) for rendering.